This needle felted elf will make a cute addition to your Christmas decor!

 Felting is not a craft that you can do while watching TV: it needs your full attention.
-Be sure to place your project on a needle felting mat – not up in the air or on your lap!
+In light of that, be sure to place your project on a needle felting mat – not up in the air or on your lap!
 The needles are sharp!
 To keep your fingers away from your work, use a darning needle to hold the item and felt around it.

 You don’t need to stab deep into the mat below your project as you work.
-Shallow jabs are often sufficient for the barbs on the needle to do their job.
-Come out of the project at the same angle you go in.
+Due to the barbs on the needle, shallow jabs are often sufficient for them to do their job.
+Remember to come out of the project at the same angle you go in.
 The finer needles are delicate and easy to break.

 Fold a piece of pipe cleaner in half.
 Twist it until there is two an a half inches remaining at the bottom on each side.
 Fold back the tip 1/4″ on each side then spread it out (like a ‘T’).
 Take some red roving and twist it onto each side (this makes the legs).